Political divide brings out the worst in all of us

 Dirty politics have been around a lot longer than any of us.

-So, it's nothing new when someone steals or defaces political signs, as some thieves and vandals have been doing in Danville, Riverside, and in nearby counties.
+So, it’s nothing new when someone steals or defaces political signs, as some thieves and vandals have been doing across the Valley.

 Considering the year we are in, and how divided the country is, removing or damaging political signs is pretty tame.